acbsp/bonafide.guru/en/contents.rst

-To understand the spiritual world and come to know the way to return there, it is necessary to address that personalities who knows this world not from second hand, but is a direct representative of the spiritual world.
-Srila Prabhupada is the direct representative of the spiritual world and He gives us full transcendental knowledge through which each of us can become realized soul and return back home to God by His mercy.
+To understand the spiritual world and come to know the way to return there, it is necessary to address that personalities who knows this world not from second hand, but is a direct representative of the spiritual world. |SP| is the direct representative of the spiritual world and He gives us full transcendental knowledge through which each of us can become realized soul and return back home to God by His mercy.
 For this it is necessary to completely surrender to Srila